Monday, May 30, 2022

 The band's unique energy-filled songs which included many original tunes were featured many times on the Channel 23 shows of Blanquita Amaro and Armando Rodriguez, getting many rave reviews was the band's original Spanish version of "Solo un Beso".
 The band's lead vocalist Evelio "Eli" Perez was also featured in the band's version of Armando Manzanero's Adoro, delighting the ladies and giving the band another musical dimension in its arsenal for future venues.

-Illumination went on to be one of six finalists among hundreds of other bands for the 1975's South Florida Y-100's Battle of the Bands, competing for a record deal with a major label, the group was told by some of the judges that they were the best and most original and were the heavy favorites to win it all, but politics and behind the scene deals ended that dream.
+Illumination went on to win, among hundreds of other competing bands, the 1975's South Florida Y-100's Battle of the Bands, they were all competing for a record deal with a major label.
+The group was then sent to Busch Gardens in Tampa, Florida.
+There they competed with the best in the country and were told by some of the judges that they were indeed the most original band in the competition and were the heavy favorites to win it all....
+But politics and behind the scene deals ended that dream.

 Adrian Garcia...RIP